Meta-learning For Vision-and-language Cross-lingual Transfer: Results and Discussion

 \subsection{Example Predictions}

-We show some examples of inputs and predictions for baseline models and the models fine-tuned by our method in Appendix~\ref{sec:appendix}.
-In Figures~\ref{fig:case_study_1} and~\ref{fig:case_study_2}, we use xUNITER to predict the Chinese part of the MaRVL dataset.
-We have selected three examples where baseline predicted wrongly but our method predicted correctly, and two examples where both our method and baseline method predicted correctly.
-In the first three examples, the label was True but the baseline predicted False.
-We find that the same concepts have different visual features in the left and the right image for each example, which makes it more difficult for models to identify.
-For instance, in the first example, the dining rooms in the left and right images look different.
-In the last two examples, however, the concepts described in the text do not have diverse or obscure visual features when they appear in the images.
-Therefore, based on these cases, we can surmise that the meta-learning framework makes the model more adaptive for diverse information, and have better generalization capabilities of diverse mapping between texts and images.
+We show some examples of inputs and predictions for baseline and our method in Figure~\ref{fig:case_study}.
+We use xUNITER to predict the Chinese part of the MaRVL dataset.
+We have selected two examples where the baseline prediction is incorrect, but our method predicts correctly (the rightmost two examples), and two examples where both our method and baseline method predict correctly (the leftmost two examples).
+In the two rightmost examples, the label is "True", but the baseline predicts "False".
+We find that in these two examples, the same concepts ("church" and "drum") described in related texts have different visual features, which makes it more difficult for models to identify them.
+In the left two examples, however, the concepts (panda and roses) described in the text do not have diverse or obscure visual features when they appear in the images.
+Therefore, based on these cases, we can surmise that the meta-learning framework makes the model more adaptive to diverse information and resulting in better generalization capabilities when mapping between texts and images.